Rosemary & Thyme: Main

 Rosemary Boxer (Felicity Kendal) has a doctorate in plant pathology and was a University of Malmesbury lecturer in applied horticulture for eighteen years, before her academic position was suddenly and sneakily removed (which pushes her to punch her ex-boss, a former beau, who fired her underhandedly).
-Rosemary owns a 1980 Land Rover Series III which is somewhat dilapidated and has occasional breakdowns.
+Rosemary owns a somewhat dilapidated 1980 Land Rover Series III which has occasional breakdowns.

 The series' title was taken from the English poem "Scarborough Fayre".

-While many guests starred, only two people (other than Kendal and Ferris) have appeared in more than one episode, Ryan Philpott and Daisy Dunlop, who appeared as Laura Thyme's children Matthew and Helena.
+While many guests starred, only two people (other than Kendal and Ferris) have appeared in more than one episode: Ryan Philpott and Daisy Dunlop, who appeared as Laura Thyme's children Matthew and Helena.